dgutov/diff-hl/README.md

 Notes
 =====

-* By default `diff-hl-mode` uses the corresponding VC diff command, so it's only accurate when the buffer is in saved state.
-Check out `diff-hl-flydiff-mode`, it aims to handle unsaved buffers as well.
+* By default `diff-hl-mode` only updates the display when the buffer is in saved state.
+For a different tradeoff, try `diff-hl-flydiff-mode`, which updates the buffer on a timer.

 * To use an
   [alternative diff algorithm](http://stackoverflow.com/questions/32365271/whats-the-difference-between-git-diff-patience-and-git-diff-histogram)